bradshawsguide/website/content/01-stations/1231-sturry/station.md

 route:
 - routes/ashford-to-canterbury-and-ramsgate
 ----
-meta: A telegraph station,
+notes: A telegraph station,

-Hotel.--
-: The Swan.

-Omnibuses
-: to and from the station.

-Fair.--
-: Whit-Monday.

-Money Order Office
-: at Canterbury
 ----
-text:
+info:
+- term: Hotel
+  description: The Swan.
+- term: Omnibuses
+  description: to and from the station.
+- term: Fair
+  description: Whit-Monday.
+- term: Money Order Office
+  description: at Canterbury